The Doll (Seinfeld): Production

-When the episode's script was brought to the read-through, it was titled "The Doormat", and included a plotline in which Elaine's portrait is painted in pastels.
+When the episode's script was brought to the read-through, it was titled "The Doormat" and included a plotline in which Elaine's portrait is painted in pastels.
 Elaine thinks the artist painted it because he is infatuated with her, but he then sells the portrait to Frank Costanza, who puts it in the pool room.
 While the Maestro is playing pool with Frank and Kramer, he backs into the portrait, imprinting the image of Elaine's face onto his underwear.
 The script underwent significant rewriting after the read-through.
-In particular, show creators Larry David and Jerry Seinfeld felt the portrait of Elaine story was too complicated, and replaced it with the José Carreras story.
-David also tweaked the George story, coming up with the idea of a doll that looks like George's mother; in the original script, George was disturbed because Susan had a creepy-looking doll collection, with no individual doll standing out.
+In particular, show creators Larry David and Jerry Seinfeld felt the portrait of Elaine's story was too complicated, so they replaced it with the story of José Carreras.
+David also tweaked George's story, coming up with the idea of a doll that looks like George's mother; in the original script, George was disturbed because Susan had a creepy-looking doll collection, with no individual doll standing out.

-Writers Tom Gammill and Max Pross encountered the practice of wearing no pants before a show in order to maintain the crease while visiting their friend Sam Denoff backstage with Jerry Lewis.
+Writers Tom Gammill and Max Pross encountered the practice of wearing no pants before a show to maintain the crease while visiting their friend Sam Denoff backstage with Jerry Lewis.
 Gamill and Pross came up with Jerry's predicament in the episode because they were amused by the idea of Seinfeld, who in real life fastidiously prepared for every show, having no material ready out of apparent laziness.
 The resolution to Jerry's story was filmed but deleted due to episode length constraints.
 In the unused climactic scene, Jerry is inspired to go on stage without his pants and tell the story of why he is not wearing any pants, which earns tremendous laughs from the audience.
 Other cut scenes include George awkwardly confronting his mother after sleeping with the doll, and Frank carrying his large package for Carlo on the flight to Tuscany, making the passenger beside him uncomfortable.
 The latter scene also revealed the contents of the package; Frank was re-gifting the doormat.

-According to Gammill and Pross, most guest stars on Seinfeld kept a polite distance from the regular cast during production, but Kathy Griffin would freely, and sometimes loudly, engage the show's stars in conversation.
+According to Gammill and Pross, most guest stars on Seinfeld kept a polite distance from the regular cast during production.
+Still, Kathy Griffin would freely, and sometimes loudly, engage the show's stars in conversation.
 Griffin later performed a stand-up comedy routine alleging that Jerry Seinfeld was rude to her during filming.
-Seinfeld was so amused by this he had it written into a later episode, "The Cartoon", where Griffin returned as Sally Weaver.
+Seinfeld was so amused by this that he had it written into a later episode, "The Cartoon," where Griffin returned as Sally Weaver.